Mail campaigns have been found to be a highly effective way for real estate investors to contact property owners who might be interested in selling.

 What type of home do you want to buy?
 You might want to mail to owners of just single family homes and/or multifamily homes.
 In some areas condominiums are desirable.
 Some investors also want to include apartment buildings with 5+ units.

-Are you planning to promote to people based on how much equity they have in the property?
+Do you want to specify how much equity they have in the property?
 Do you want the owners to have high equity or low equity?
 Loan To Value (LTV) is a great tool to approximate equity.
 LTV is a calculation based on the total loans (the original amount on the day the loan was written) and the current home market value.
 For example, if a person refinanced with a loan of $100,000 and the current home value is $400,000, the LTV is 25%.
 This equates to a minimum of 75% equity.
 Don’t forget that they have also been paying down that loan, although this isn’t factored into the equation.

 Demographic criteria such as the owner’s age can also be useful if you want to further narrow your list.
 Some investors feel that older owners may be more interested in selling their property.